Hawkaoaoa/UMLS-SPS/README.md

 mda	0.7276736493936053
 ```

-4.Some strings seem to be brief enough but have the score of 0, this is mainly because they are not matched to the NMLS recommended table.
+4.Some strings seem to be brief enough but have the score of 0, this is mainly because they are not matched to the UMLS recommended table.
 The possible reasons are

 - The sources are not reliable
 - The terms are not updated to date